explodinglabs/explodinglabs.github.io/_posts/airflow/2018-03-05-run-dag-and-watch-logs.markdown

 ![airflow](/assets/airflow.png)
 </div>

-I prefer the command-line over web interfaces.
 I want to run dags and watch the log output in the terminal.
 Each time an Airflow task is run, a new timestamped directory and file is created.
+Something
-Something like:
+like:

 ```sh
 ~/airflow/logs/my-dag/my-task/2018-03-06T09:59:10.427477/1.log